- Now Novel Process

 How can I share my work?

-If you’re looking for individual feedback on your work, then it’s a good idea to get a Now Novel mentor – they will give you input on your writing and on the entire novel-writing process.
-Find out more about mentorship below.
+If you’re looking for individual feedback on your work, then it’s a good idea to get a Now Novel coach – they will give you input on your writing and on the entire novel-writing process.
+Find out more about coaching below.

-No, Now Novel isn’t a story sharing website at all.
-It’s a novel writing website, so if you don’t want to share anything you don’t have to (we can’t see anything you write).
-It’s entirely up to you whether you submit extracts for helpful critique by other Now Novel members.
+If you don’t want to share anything you don’t have to (we can’t see anything you write in the story outlining tool).
+It’s entirely up to you whether you use the free writing critique forum for constructive feedback from other members.

 How do I export what I’ve written?

-Go to the button on the right-hand side which says Novel Blueprint, click on it and you will be able to download a pdf of your work to date.
+Go to the button on the right-hand side of your dashboard (when logged in), that says ‘Story Outline’, click on it and you will be able to download a PDF arranging all your story outlining work to date.

 Who do I contact for help?